rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

   - virtualization
 ---

-# Rocky on VirtualBox
+# Rocky on VirtualBox&reg;

 ## Introduction

 VirtualBox&reg; is a powerful virtualization product for both enterprise and home use.
 Once in a while, someone posts that they are having trouble getting Rocky Linux to run in VirtualBox&reg;.
-It has been tested multiple times going back to the release candidate, and works just fine.
+Testing and running VirtualBox&reg; going back to the release candidate, works fine.
 The problems people usually report often involve video.

 This document is an attempt to give a step-by-step set of instructions for getting Rocky Linux up and running in VirtualBox&reg;.
 The machine used to build this documentation ran Linux but you can use any of the supported operating systems.